dthyresson/polo/README.md

     web: bundle exec unicorn -p $PORT -c ./config/unicorn.rb
     worker: bundle exec rake jobs:work

-A worker needs to be running in order to process DelyaedJobs to send a SMS  to Twilio.
+A worker needs to be running in order to process DelayedJobs to send a SMS  to Twilio.

 Testing
 =======